sukh-virdi-mhra/car-website-v2/README.md

 * Make sure you have NodeJS and npm installed on your machine
 * Clone the repository and navigate to the root folder.
 * Run npm install in both the backend and frontend directories to install the required dependencies.
-* Run npm run dev to start the backend and npm start to start the frontend witin their directories in tandem.
+* Run npm run dev to start the backend and npm start to start the frontend within their directories in tandem.

 The website should now be running on http://localhost:3000.